Jacobo149/Sharded_Warehouse/README.md

 `python -m pytest tests`

 ### TODO:
+- Fix: UI not showing all transactions
-- Fix UI to work with any amount of warehouses
+- Fix UI to work with any amount of transactions
 - Make UI user interactive
 - README overhaul
 - Make it a tool for companies to be able to map the warehouses to an actual map.
 They will be able to test different routes